mscroggs/symfem/docs/index.rst

 Reference elements
 ------------------
-Reference elements can be obtained from a :class:`symfem.core.finite_element.FiniteElement`:
+Reference elements can be obtained from a :class:`symfem.finite_element.FiniteElement`:

 .. code-block:: python